 A competition was run with local primary school kids.
 The winning artwork was to be used as basis for an aboriginal logo design for the Ngunya Jargoon IPA.
 Stretching over 1,114 hectares of the Lower Richmond Valley on the northern coast of New South Wales, Ngunya Jargoon Indigenous Protected Area is a refuge for an extraordinary number of plants & animals, one of them being the Potaroo which this design was based on.
-We worked with Jali Local Aboriginal Land Council (LALC), a member of the Great Eastern Ranges Border Ranges Alliance to help implement priority actions in Ngunya Jargoon Indigenous Protected Area (IPA).
+We worked with Jali Local Aboriginal Land Council (LALC) to develop the artwork into a logo.

 The first drafts for this indigenous logo design were developed on a gyre / spiral.
 Floating oceanic debris tends to accumulate at the centre of gyres (a gyre in oceanography is any large system of rotating ocean currents, particularly those involved with large wind movements) and on coastlines.
 The brief from from Gumma IPA was to design a Marine Debris logo using a cracked font and include a spiral with rubbish.
 The drafts looked fantastic but we decided to move away from the original brief as the rubbish in the spiral was too busy.
 Less is more in logo design!
 It was simplified to the iconic piece of marine debris – the plastic water bottle.
 Both a landscape and portrait version have been developed here.